Logicify/mautic-advanced-templates-bundle/README.md

 ## Usage

-Once installed plugin is ready to be used (no configuration required).
+Once installed, the plugin is ready to be used (no configuration required).
-Shortly saying, the text between `{% TWIG_BLOCK %}` and `{% END_TWIG_BLOCK %}` in your emails will be treated as TWIG template.
+Shortly saying, the text between `{% TWIG_BLOCK %}` and `{% END_TWIG_BLOCK %}` in your emails will be treated as a TWIG template.
 Please check out [TWIG official documentation](https://twig.symfony.com/doc/2.x/templates.html) to familiarize yourself with syntax and capabilities.

-You can also make avoid lot of copy-and-paste with `include()` function available in templates.
-Just put reusable pieces of templates into Dynamic Content entity and use refer it in your main email templates (see examples below).
+You can also avoid lots of copy-and-paste with `include()` function available in templates.
+Just put reusable pieces of templates into Dynamic Content entity and use it in your main email templates (see examples below).

 Note: The context will be shared with included template so each variable available outside will be available in the included snippet.

 ### Context

-Table below explains which variables are exposed to the context.
-Also it holds the list of extra functions and filters available.
-Please note, all standard library of tags\filter\functions as per official TWIG documents is available as well.
+The table below explains which variables are exposed to the context.
+Also it contains the list of extra functions and filters available.
+Please note that all standard library of tags\filter\functions as per official TWIG documents is available as well.

 | Entity      | Type     | Description                              | Example                                  |
 | ----------- | -------- | ---------------------------------------- | ---------------------------------------- |